-Leading in the church requires a servant heart!
-It also requires action.
-I’m always amazed reading scripture how many times Jesus involves us in the miracles of kingdom work.
+Leading in the church requires a servant heart and action.
+I’m always amazed reading scripture at how many times Jesus involves us in the miracles of kingdom work.
 Never be ashamed of taking action for God.
-Of course, there are times to listen, wait and sit still, but always be ready to work hard in ministry for the gospel.
-Here are five things for which leaders must strive.
+There are times to listen, wait, and sit still, but always be ready to work hard in ministry for the gospel.

 Do Little Things Well